runatlantis/atlantis/runatlantis.io/blog/atlantis-0-4-4-now-supports-bitbucket.md

 ## Next Steps

-If you’re interested in using Atlantis with Bitbucket, check out our Getting Started docs.
+If you're interested in using Atlantis with Bitbucket, check out our Getting Started docs.
 Happy Terraforming!